Snowdrop walks in Suffolk & Cambs

 They're coming out!
-The loveliest places to catch winter snowdrops across Suffolk, Cambs and beyond in the next few weeks.
+The loveliest local-to-you places to catch winter snowdrops across Suffolk & Cambs in the next few weeks.

 Anglesey Abbey, Cambs

 Back in the old days snowdrops were planted by monks as a symbol of purity with Anglesey, a former priory, a great example of monastic planting.
-It’s National Trust, so it offers your usual restaurant and shops and even a second hand bookshop.
+It’s National Trust and a carpet of white, camera phone at the ready!

 Chippenham Park Gardens, Cambs